-- Information services vendors (with their telecommunications networks) will continue to be the center of action.
-The 1984 market is divided between: - Data base vendors producing and licensing data bases, with revenues approaching \$500 million or 19% of the market. - Information services vendors, offering their own and other vendors' data bases on-line, with revenues approaching \$2 billion or 78% of the market. - Value-added network vendors delivering data base and information services vendor offerings to geographically disbursed end users, with revenues approaching \$100 million or 3% of the total market. - Vendors' relative share of the nearly \$7.3 billion 1989 market will remain substantially the same as in the present market. - The distinction between vendor types is blurring, and may in fact be much less distinguishable by 1989. - Specialty data base vendors are finding it cost-effective to offer data bases that are coupled with specialty software to end users using VANs. - Information services vendors, such as ADP and GEISCO, are offering VAN services. - VAN vendors, such as GTE with Medi-Net, are offering data base information services. - Vendors such as IBM, AT&T, and Knight-Ridder are entering the on-line information services marketplace in significant ways.
+- Information services vendors (with their telecommunications networks) will continue to be the center of action, as seen in Exhibit II-2.
+The 1985 market is divided between: - Data base vendors producing and licensing data bases, with revenues approaching \$600 million or 19% of the market. - Information services vendors, offering their own and other vendors' data bases on-line, with revenues approaching \$2.5 billion or 77% of the market. - Value-added network vendors delivering data base and information serices vendor offerings to geographically disbursed end users, with revenues about \$110 million or 4% of the total market. - Vendors' relative share of the nearly \$9.5 billion 1990 market will remain substantially the same as in the present market, but with some growth by VAN vendors at the expense of data base vendors. - The distinction between vendor types is blurring and may in fact be much less distinguishable by 1990. - Specialty data base vendors are finding it cost-effective to offer data bases that are coupled with specialty software to end users using VANs.